July 14th 2021

 Here’s our pick of SPFs to apply over makeup.

-If you’re someone who sometimes forgets to apply the SPF step in their skincare regime this is a godsend.
-Once you’ve finished your makeup, spray this ultra-fine mist all over your face for an easy way to up your sun protection.
-It’s mattifying if shiny skin is one of your bugbears and gives UVA and UVB protection.
+If you sometimes forget the SPF step in your morning regime, this is a godsend.
+Spray this ultra-fine mist all over your face for an easy way to up your sun protection.
+It’s mattifying if shiny summer skin is one of your bugbears and gives UVA and UVB protection.
 You can’t feel it on your face at all once it’s on but one thing to watch out for is getting this in your hair.
 It can feel crispy if sprayed onto your strands (a bit like a hairspray feel) but does easily brush out.

-Best for shiny skin: Brush on Block Mineral Block Dispenser SPF30, £34
+Best mineral powder SPF: Brush on Block Mineral Block Dispenser SPF30, £40

 If you’ve got oily skin, this is the SPF top-up for you.
-It’s a bit trickier to use than some of the others; we recommend dabbing the brush on your hand to make sure the powder is coming out, then using the fluffy brush to apply to your face as you would any other powder.
-Being a loose powder it is quite dry, hence why it’s one for oilier types.
+We recommend dabbing the brush on your hand to make sure the powder is coming out, then using the fluffy brush to apply to your face as you would any other powder.
+Being a loose powder it is quite dry, hence it’s one for oilier types.
 Our editor's teenage son, with acne-prone skin, prefers this to mists.

 Best for hydrating dry skin: Coola Full Spectrum 360 Refreshing Water Mist SPF15, £39